-The food teams provide information to consumers about food labelling, food composition and quality matters on the Food Standards page.
+The food teams provide information to consumers about food labeling, food composition and quality matters on the Food Standards page.

-Certain infectious diseases are notifiable to the Health Authority and these are investigated by the consultant in communicable disease control (CCDC) or by officers of the Local Authority.
+Certain infectious diseases are notifiable to Public Health England and these are investigated by the consultant in communicable disease control (CCDC) or by officers of the Local Authority.
 We investigate food poisoning and certain other food borne illnesses which are notifiable.

 School Packed Lunch Guidance

 As a parent it can be sometimes a bit difficult to think of new ideas for children's lunch boxes that are both, healthy and nutritious as well as appealing to children.
 For some ideas a healthy packed lunches please download our Packed Lunch Guide from the Related Documents.

 For further information on the above topics and related information please see related pages section on the right or visit the Leaflets for Consumers page.